Maifunti/terminal-paint/README.md

 - Git repo is not synced to a public repository in keeping with requirements

 # Known Issues
-* dynamic resizing is broken for users using windows consoles https://github.com/PowerShell/PowerShell/issues/8975 avoid resizing console window or use terminal_paint_basic
+* dynamic resizing is broken for users on windows consoles https://github.com/PowerShell/PowerShell/issues/8975. avoid resizing console window or use terminal_paint --basic
 * dynamic resizing is partially broken using the --tty-cursor display driver.
 Users can hit any key after resizing their terminal window to fix a corrupt display.
 The issue is caused by the way ruby delivers signal interrupts.
 There is no simple fix for the issue outside of making the application multi-threaded.
 I've forgone that for this release.